White Sox vs. Tigers Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- Lucas Giolito (3-3) will take the mound for the White Sox, his 11th start of the season.
+- Lance Lynn (3-5) will take to the mound for the White Sox and make his 11th start of the season.

-- He has earned a quality start six times in 10 starts this season.

-- Giolito will look to finish five or more innings for the ninth start in a row.
+- Lynn will look to finish five or more innings for the ninth start in a row.

 |Opponent